-In terms of the proportion of kidney cancer patients that CKCis represents, CKCis captured about 20% of the Canadian kidney cancer population.
-It is difficult to know what proportion of patients are treated within the participating centers and simply not accrued into CKCis versus the proportion of patients managed outside of CKCis participating centers.
-The accrual of patients within CKCis does vary by site and province for many reasons but a major reason is the variation in consent processes across the country and even within provinces.
-For example, some centers have a waiver of consent and it is likely the vast majority of patients seen at that center are captured.
+of patients within CKCis does vary by site and province for many reasons but a major reason is the variation in consent processes across the country and even within provinces.
+For example, some centers have a waiver of consent and it is likely most patients seen at that center are captured.
 Other centers have the option of telephone consents or waiver of consent for deceased patients.
 Some centers require all patients to sign an in-person consent form, which would result in a lower accrual rate.
-Now that we have seen the regional and provincial variations, it will allow the CKCis administrators and individual sites to strategize on how to maximize accrual at their site.
-These data also allow CKCis to monitor their success so that with each additional year the capture rate should improve.
-A very realistic goal is for CKCis is to capture data on 1 in 4 or 25% of kidney cancer patients.
+Now that we have seen the regional and provincial variations, it will allow CKCis administrators and individual sites to strategize on how to maximize accrual at their site.
+These data also allow CKCis to monitor their success so that with each additional year, the capture rate should improve.
+A very realistic goal is for CKCis to capture data on one in four, or 25% of kidney cancer patients.